kparc/kcc/README.md

  █
 ```

-Indeed, the title of this document seems to make sense to k interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.
+Indeed, the title of this document seems to make sense to the k interpreter and evaluates to exactly that, and very soon you will easily infer what it actually means.

 ---------------------